The pharmaceutical industry has been accused of so much wrongdoing, one would think that Resident Evil was based on a true story.

 The alleged link between vaccines and autism.
 Like the AIDS dissident theories, this is another one that has had serious repercussions for public health.
 Scientists have never been able to come anywhere close to finding any conclusive evidence for the existence of any link between vaccination and autism.
 In addition, the only medical study to suggest such a link, out of the countless done on the subject, was later found to contain so much faked data, unethical practices, and conflicts of interest that its lead author, Andrew Wakefield, had his medical license revoked - which would, naturally, fit quite well with a Conspiracy Theorist's perspective of Big Pharma trying to "suppress the truth".
 Likewise, the pharmaceutical companies have naturally worked overtime to eliminate potentially toxic preservatives from vaccines after a scare several years ago.

 Still, millions of parents, thanks to such noted non-experts as Jenny McCarthy, have been led to believe that Big Pharma is conspiring to suppress this link in order to prevent a tidal wave of class-action lawsuits.
-The effects of this vaccine boycott have manifested themselves in increased incidence of childhood diseases like mumps and rubella that, ten years ago, were nearly eradicated, thanks partly to the breakdown of so-called "herd immunity"short version nearly everybody being vaccinated means a lack of vectors for disease to spread, protecting the few people who aren't or can't be (due to allergies, autoimmune diseases, simply being too young to be vaccinated) vaccinated. in places where anti-vaccine propaganda has proliferated (most notably in Britain).
+The effects of this vaccine boycott have manifested themselves in increased incidence of childhood diseases like mumps and rubella that, ten years ago, were nearly eradicated, thanks partly to the breakdown of so-called "herd immunity"short version nearly everybody being vaccinated means a lack of vectors for disease to spread, protecting the few people who aren't or can't be (due to allergies, autoimmune diseases, simply being too young to be vaccinated, and a few who have religious as opposed to "health"-based objections to the practice) vaccinated. in places where anti-vaccine propaganda has proliferated (most notably in Britain and California).
 Hundreds of children have died from preventable diseases because parents were convinced that the vaccines were harmful.

 This one is not helped in the slightest by a coincidence of timing and the False Causefallacy.
 The MMR (measles, mumps, and rubella) vaccine is typically first administered when a child is about a year old.
 Autism symptoms aren't visible before about 12-18 months of age.
 So, to somebody who doesn't know much about autism, this can turn into "Most autistic children start showing symptoms shortly after receiving the MMR vaccine, so the vaccine must be responsible."
 This is akin to arguing that since in the spring birds fly north and daffodils come up, the daffodils must be getting up to go birdwatching.